-Mindszenty, the spiritual leader and father of the Hungarian emigration.
+The year 1974 was significant for Hungarians in Australia, as they were visited by Archbishop Cardinal József Mindszenty, the spiritual leader and father of the Hungarian emigration.
 Large masses of Hungarians welcomed their chief priest and there were touching scenes between the leading pastor and the devotees.
-After the 1956 revolution the Cardinal sought refuge in the US Embassy until 1971, when he then left
+In 1949, Mindszenty was imprisoned, after years of torture, by the Communist Government.
+After the 1956 revolution, the Cardinal sought refuge in the US Embassy, finally leaving communist Hungary in 1971.

 March 1977 saw my father become involved in a controversial case involving Mr Ian Sinclair, a minister in the conservative Liberal Government of Malcolm Fraser.
 Dad was approached by a shareholder of some private companies, including a funeral parlour business whose finance manager was the recently deceased Mr G Sinclair, father of Mr Ian Sinclair.
-Dad was approached because of his
+Dad was approached because of his dual degrees in both law and accountancy, as the shareholders needed expert advice on how to unravel the neglected accounting records.
+Despite the shareholders' unanimous support for this process, the media became involved, fuelled by the NSW State Labor Government.
+After much verbal prolonged harassment, the case culminated in the acquittal of Mr Ian Sinclair of any wrong doing.
+During this time my father's office was burgled six times, but no cash was taken-- only filing cabinets were forced open.
+No one was charged.

 The Minister had repeatedly expressed to my father how much it hurt him to see my father unjustly attacked in this case.
 He defended Béla in parliament when the then leader of the Labor Party made some derogatory comments about my father's practice in the heat of a debate.
 These political attacks had to be worn as what is spoken in parliament cannot be held against the speaker; the investigator, a barrister, can freely attack anyone and still enjoy the protection of the legal system.

-Later that year, (1977) my father expanded his legal practice by purchasing another practice and changed locations for his office.
+Later that year, (1977) my father expanded his legal practice by purchasing another firm and changed locations for his office.
 In October 1979, Béla turned sixty-five years old and worked on.
 He semi-retired in 1981.
+He still looked after a few legal and accounting clients well into his seventies.